Bombardier-C-Kram/MultiMC5/BUILD.md

 You can use IDEs like KDevelop or QtCreator to open the CMake project if you want to work on the code.

+### Building on the Raspberry Pi:
+ - Use clang rather then gcc

 ### Installing Qt using the installer (optional)
 1. Run the Qt installer.
 2. Choose a place to install Qt.